-For the periodic verification of the test method, in order to fulfil the requirements of laboratory internal quality management systems, we recommend using IBL-America ELISA controls (cat.-no. IB05xxxCON, see also chapter 5) to determine precision and accuracy of the test runs.
-The use of these ELISA controls is described in specific instruction manuals.
+For the periodic verification of the test method, in order to fulfil the requirements of laboratory internal quality management systems, we recommend using IBL-America ELISA controls to determine precision and accuracy of ELISA test runs.
+The use of IBL-America ELISA controls is described in specific instruction manuals.